GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/index.md

   });
 });

-// The body of this function will be execuetd as a content script inside the
+// The body of this function will be executed as a content script inside the
 // current page
 function setPageBackgroundColor() {
   chrome.storage.sync.get("color", ({ color }) => {